shospodarets/shospodarets.github.io/_posts/2016-09-29-nodejs-debugging-in-chrome-devtools.md

 and a page which just makes fetch requests to the pointed URL (the code is in the `browser.js` file).

 You can try it to see how easily you can debug Node.js in Chrome.
-Just download the demo and run `node --inspect node.js` in its folder.
+Just download the demo code from Github and run `node --inspect node.js` in its folder.

 After that open `http://localhost:8033/` in Chrome and so you can debug both `browser.js` and `node.js` the same time: